Skip to Main Content

 • Personal loans can be obtained from banks, credit unions and online lenders, each with its own requirements and benefits.

-• It's important to consider the long-term costs of a personal loan, including interest and repayment terms, before deciding on a lender.
+• Borrowers should consider the long-term costs of a personal loan, including interest and repayment terms, before deciding on a lender.

-If you need $5,000 to pay for medical expenses, home improvements, an emergency or to consolidate high-interest debt, taking out a personal loan is one potential solution.
-Most lenders offer quick funding — in some cases, funds can be deposited into your bank account as soon as the same business day.
+If you need $5,000 to pay for medical bills, home improvements, an emergency or to consolidate high-interest debt, a personal loan may be one option.
+A variety of banks, credit unions and online lenders offer $5,000 personal loans, and most are able to fund loans quickly — in some cases, as soon as the same business day.

 How to get a $5,000 personal loan